csnje/rust-debugging/README.md

     cargo test --no-run --message-format=json
     ```

-    The executable path is typically found beside the `executable` tag in the final line of the output.
+    The path of the compiled executable is typically found beside the `executable` tag in the final line of the output.

-    See `cargo` tool help for additional compile options:
+    Refer to the `cargo` tool help for additional compile options:
     ```bash
     cargo build -h
     cargo help build